Wallflower2k2/SCM-Starter-main/README.md

-# Function Frontend
+# Description
-In this project I have created 2-3 functions in solidity and then shown the values of those functions using frontend.
+So in this project I have created a calculator performing bit operations : AND , OR , XOR, so I have created three functions related to bit manipulation.

 # Features:
 .
 Check the user's name